CDCgov/cfa-immunization-uptake-projection/README.md

 ## Getting started

-1. Set up a virtual environment with `poetry shell`
+1. Set up a virtual environment with `poetry shell`.
-2. Installed the required dependencies with `poetry install`
+2. Installed the required dependencies with `poetry install`.
-3. Get a [Socrata app token](https://github.com/CDCgov/nis-py-api?tab=readme-ov-file#getting-started) and save it in `scripts/socrata_app_token.txt`
+3. Get a [Socrata app token](https://github.com/CDCgov/nis-py-api?tab=readme-ov-file#getting-started) and save it in `scripts/socrata_app_token.txt`.
-4. Cache NIS data with `make cache`
+4. Cache NIS data with `make nis`.
-5. Copy the config template in `scripts/config_template.yaml` (e.g., to `scripts/config.yaml`) and fill in the necessary fields
+5. Copy the config template in `scripts/config_template.yaml` (e.g., to `scripts/config.yaml`) and fill in the necessary fields.
-    - data: specify the type of vaccine data in terms of: rollout dates, grouping factors including geography, demography (`domain_type` and `domain`), and metric (`indicator_type`, `indicator`).
+    - data: specify the vaccination uptake data to use, including a de facto annual start of the disease season, filters for rows and columns to keep, and grouping factors by which to partition forecasts.
-    - forecast_timeframe: specify the start and the end of forecast dates, and interval between forecast dates (using the [polars string language](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.date_range.html), e.g., `7d`).
+    - forecast_timeframe: specify the start and the end of the forecast period and the interval between reference dates in the forecast (using the [polars string language](https://docs.pola.rs/api/python/dev/reference/expressions/api/polars.date_range.html), e.g., `7d`).
-    - evaluation_timeframe: specify the interval of the forecast dates for evaluation.
-If blank, no evaluation score will be returned.
+    - evaluation_timeframe: specify the interval between forecast dates if multiple forecasts are desired (sharing the same end of the forecast period).
+This will create different forecast horizons, which can be compared with evaluation scores.
+If blank, no evaluation score will not be computed.
-    - models: specify the name of the model (refer to iup.models), random seed, initial values of parameters, and parameters to use NUTS kernel in MCMC run
+    - models: specify the name of the model (refer to `iup.models`), random seed, initial values of parameters, and parameters to use NUTS kernel in MCMC run.
-    - scores: specify the evaluation metrics.
-Specify the quantile of forecasts to calculate scores.
-Two scores are available: absolute difference on a certain date (need to specify), and mean squared prediction error (as mspe).
+    - scores: specify the quantile of the posterior forecasts to use for evaluation, the date(s) on which to compute absolute difference, and any additional evaluation metrics (e.g. mean squared prediction error as `mspe`).
-    - forecast_plots: specify the quantile of prediction interval to show in streamlit app, need to be a fraction.
+    - forecast_plots: specify the credible interval (in fractional terms) and number of randomly chosen trajectories to show on forecast plots.
-    - diagnostics: specify the model in iup.models to diagnose, the range of forecast dates to diagnose (by having a list of start and end date), the diagnostic plots and the diagnostic tables (refer to iup.diagnostics).
+    - diagnostics: specify the model (refer to `iup.models`) and the range of forecast dates (i.e. a list of earliest and latest) on which to perform diagnostics, as well as the types of plots and tables to create (refer to `iup.diagnostics`).
-6. `make all` to get cleaned data "output/data/nis_raw.parquet", model fits "output/fits.model_fits.pkl", forecasts "output/forecasts/table/forecasts.parquet", evaluation scores "output/scores/tables/scores.parquet".
+6. Run `make all` to run the model fitting and forecasting pipeline.
+This will create six `output/` subfolders:
+    - `settings`: a copy of the config.
+    - `data`: the pre-processed data.
+    - `fits`: the fit model object(s).
+    - `diagnostics`: diagnostic plots and tables for the desired model(s) and forecast date(s).
+    - `forecasts`: posterior predictions and forecasts.
+    - `scores`: evaluation scores comparing model structures and/or forecast dates.
+    Each run of the pipeline is assigned a `RUN_ID`.
+When a new `RUN_ID` is given, a new subfolder will be created inside each of the above six folders to store the corresponding outputs.
+When an existing `RUN_ID` is given, the contents of that `RUN_ID`'s existing subfolders will be overwritten, assuming the pipeline inputs have changed since the last run. `RUN_ID` can be assigned in line 1 of the Makefile or directly in the command line `make all RUN_ID=name_of_run`.
-7. `make viz` to open a streamlit app in web browser, which shows the individual forecast trajectories, prediction interval, and evaluation scores, with options of dimensions and filters to customize the visualization.
+7. Run `make viz` to open a streamlit app in web browser, which shows the individual forecast trajectories, credible intervals, and evaluation scores, with options of dimensions and filters to customize the visualization.
+8. Run `make clean` to remove all outputs for a particular `RUN_ID` and `make delete_nis` to delete the NIS data from the cache.

 #### Package workflow: